IsaacSomething/stackoverflow-view-vscode/README.md

   - Japanese
   - Spanish

-<blockquote><small> Please note: Some of the translation was done bcopying Stackoverflows language sites and some of it was done witgoogle translate - if there is any issues with translation it is nointentional </small></blockquote>
+<blockquote><h6> Please note: Some of the translation was done by copying Stack Overflows language sites and some of it was done with Google translate - if there are any issues with translation it is nointentional. </h6></blockquote>

 Set your preferred sort type
   - relevance